 Do not be surprised if you are asked for your name and address, as elected officials sometimes try to respond to phone messages with letters.

-Follow up with a Letter
+Follow up with an Email

 It is expected that constituents will call just before a vote on a bill that is important to them.
 If you are a researcher or other professional, it is appropriate to call to let your elected representatives know about the work that you do that is relevant to their votes.
 For these kinds of calls, make sure you ask for the appropriate L.A.
 (Legislative Assistant) or L.C.
 (Legislative Consultant) who works on the type of issue you want to discuss (such as health, the environment, foreign affairs, children’s issues, etc).
 Keep your call as short as possible, aiming for about 5-10 minutes.
 As a patient with health problems that could be affected by legislation, it is similarly appropriate to let the health staffer of your elected representatives know about your expertise and how they can better represent your interests.
 Again, be as brief as possible, aiming for 5 minutes if possible, and don’t go through a long list of medical problems and experiences.